Last Update vor 4 Monaten

 Now let's look at combining MatchRules

-Let’s say we have a team of six sales agents who are responsible for leads generated by the UK
+Let’s say we have a team of six sales agents who are responsible for Florida leads from a Spanish web form.

 To finish off we need to specify whether these three MatchRules are to be evaluated as OR or AND.
-Clearly in this situation we need to use AND because we are looking for leads that match all three rules.
-So we head over to the MatchGroup settings, and select AND in the Advanced MatchRule Logic field:
+Clearly in this situation we need to use AND because we are looking for leads that match both rules.